 1. Manual jaw-opening exercise

-Repeat this stretch three times at first, and work your way up to 12 repetitions.
+Start by repeating this stretch 3 times, and work your way up to 12 repetitions.

 2. Jaw joint stretch